jmwoo/reddwatch/README.md

 reddwatch
 =========

-watch for new posts in a subreddit in near real-time
+watch for new/hot posts from reddit in near real-time